blukii/Developers/blukiiHub/configuration_en.md

 Note:

 * It is recommended to reduce the processed and transferred data amount.
-This can be done by
+Consider the Data Processing settings for optimizing your system:

-  * Checking only relevant data types
+  * Check only relevant data types.

   * Use Collection Mode “All Packets” only for high performance data logging like Accelerometer Sensor.

+  * Use fast push interval (smaller than 5 seconds) only for high performance data logging or for high update rates.

   * The data packet amount per push interval is limited (depends on selected data types and amount of different blukii IDs) to approx. 75 data packets.
-If you need a high amount of data packets use a small push interval.

 * After every push interval duration a push request will be sent to the defined server url.
-If no data packet is found during the push interval the request is skipped.
+If no data packet is found during the push interval, the request is skipped.

-* If request is done the green LED will be paused until the request is finished.
+* If request is done, the green LED will be paused until the request is finished.

-* Only blukii Beacons are supported.
+* blukii Hub does not support third party beacons (blukii Beacons only).

 ### Data Transfer